drocheam/optrace/README.md

 **Installing the latest official release**

-1. Download the optrace .tar.gz archive from https://github.com/drocheam/optrace/releases/latest
+1. Download the optrace-xxxx.tar.gz archive from the [latest releases](https://github.com/drocheam/optrace/releases/latest)
 2. Open a terminal
 3. Run `pip install <path to archive>`, where `<path to archive>` is the path to the archive downloaded in the first step